 We can’t wait for the day when we can host in-person events again, but in the meantime we hope you can join us for one (or all) of our upcoming conferences.
-Here’s what’s coming up:
+Check our conference schedule here.

-And if you’re a medical professional, check out our 2020 CME schedule here.
+If you’re a medical professional, check out our 2021 CME conferences and seminars here.

 Now that one of our bucket list items is complete we’re on to next one, which might have to be planning a conference in Latvia, Jamaica, the Bahamas or Morocco.
 We can dream, right?